RobDavenport/Game-Design/CCG/Decklists/Wave 1.md

-Aether - Flow
+Aether - Flow + Tempo
+Card draw, and playing spell based synergies.

 Biom - Lifegain
+Lifegain and Lifesteal based synergies.

-Kinesis -
+Kinesis - Momentum
+Abilities which unlock or effects improve if opponents have taken damage this turn.

 Entropy -

-Radiance
+Radiance -